 At the time of this writing, at least one major hardware chain and various online merchants had a choice of models, for under $50 each.

-When used and maintained according to the manufacturer’s guidelines, gas appliances are very safe.
+When used and maintained according to the manufacturer’s guidelines, with complete combustion chemical reaction (complete combustion reaction formula), gas appliances are very safe.

-So, make sure you observe the maintenance schedule, as recommended by the appliance manufacturer.
+So, make sure you observe the maintenance schedule, as recommended by the appliance manufacturer to avoid an incomplete combustion chemical reaction (incomplete combustion reaction formula).

 Also remember to never use outdoor gas appliances indoors.